TheWorkoutDigest

 YouTube Video

-When you’re comfortable doing basic pull-up bar core exercises like hanging knee and leg raises, you’ll likely be ready to move on to something more advanced, like toes to bar.
+Toes to bar are the next exercise you should progress to for a pull-up bar ab workout.
+The exercise is a suitable progression once you’re comfortable doing basic pull-up bar core exercises like hanging knee and leg raises.
+Once you are, you’ll be ready to move on to the more advanced toes to bar ab workout.

 This is an awesome core exercise and a staple in most Crossfit workouts that will really get those abs working.
 It’s challenging for your lats and forearm muscles, too, since they have to work a lot to keep you stable and prevent you from falling from the bar.